 As we discussed previously, internal search can greatly benefit most websites.
 This is particularly true for larger sites with lots of information.

-For example, blogs with extensive archives and ecommerce sites with many product pages will definitely need a search tool.
+For example, blogs with extensive archives will definitely need a search tool.
+The same goes for ecommerce sites with many product pages that would benefit from a search functionality, such as a WooCommerce product search plugin.
 Otherwise, visitors may wind up frustrated when they can’t find what they want quickly, and could abandon your website as a result.

 While robust and user-friendly navigation menus can help organize larger sites, the WordPress search feature greatly enhances UX and ultimately boosts your business goals.